Gurnee, Illinois: Elected officials

 The village of Gurnee is a home rule municipality which functions under the council-manager form of government with a Village President and a six-member Board of Trustees, all of whom are elected to four-year terms.
 The Village President and three of the Trustees are elected every four years.
 The other group of three Trustees are also elected for four-year terms, but this election is staggered and takes place two years after the first group.

-As of 2021, the village office holders are:
+As of 2025, the mayor is Thomas B. Hood.